Price Experimentation and Interference: Introduction

 \section{Introduction}

-In this work we analyze the biases that arise when a technological firm or platform conducts A/B tests by varying a continuous parameter to determine the global treatment effect associated to a performance metric of interest.
-The biases appear when using canonical designs and estimators and result from interference between market participants.
+In this work, we analyze the biases that arise when a firm or platform conducts an A/B test by varying a continuous parameter, in order to determine the global treatment effect associated with a performance metric of interest.
+These biases appear when using canonical experimental designs and estimators, and are the result of interference between market participants.

-More concretely, consider the example of a pricing experiment where a fraction of the products are assigned a price that is higher than the baseline price.
-The global treatment effect of this higher price compares two counterfactual universes: one where all products have the high price (global treatment), and one where all products have the low price (global control).
-Observe that in the experiment, some consumers who would have purchased at the high price in global treatment instead purchase at the low price; this substitution within the experiment biases the estimation of the global treatment effect.
+More concretely, consider the example of a typical pricing experiment, commonly used by online platforms, where a fraction of the products are assigned a treatment price that is higher than the baseline (control) price.
+The {\em global treatment effect} of this higher price compares two counterfactual universes: one where all products have the high price (global treatment), and one where all products have the low price (global control).
+Observe that in the experiment, some consumers who would have purchased at the high price in global treatment instead purchase control units at the low price.
+When using canonical estimators (such as the difference-in-means estimator), this substitution within the experiment biases the estimation of the global treatment effect.
+This phenomenon is an {\em interference} effect capturing the ``cannibalization" of treatment purchases by their control counterparts; see Related Work (Section \ref{sec:related}) for background.

-This phenomenon is an {\em interference} effect sometimes referred to as the ``cannibalization'' effect, capturing the cannibalization of treatment purchases by their control counterparts.
-More generally, this interference effect is a violation of the Stable Unit Treatment Value Assumption (SUTVA) \citep{ImbensRubin15}.
-Interference among users has been widely studied in social networks \citep{Manski13,Athey18, Basse19, Saveski17} and more recently on two-sided platforms \citep{Blake14, fradkin2019simulation, liu2020trustworthy}, showing its importance in practice.
-Platforms have developed alternative designs to alleviate these biases such as cluster randomization \citep{Ugander13,chamandy16,holtz2020reducing}, switchback testing \citep{sneider19}, two-sided randomization \citep{bajari2021multiple,johari2022experimental}, and Q-learning based methods \citep{farias2022markovian}.